ehmicky/modern-errors/README.md

 ### Shared custom logic

-Inheritance can be used to share some logic between error classes.
+Inheritance can be used to share logic between error classes.

 <!-- eslint-disable fp/no-this -->